hintron/jailhouse/mgh/README-MGH.md

 See [qemu/README.md](qemu/README.md) for more information.

 ### Scripts

 mgh/scripts contains helper scripts to get this project running *inside* a Jailhouse-enabled QEMU image.

+### SHA 3

+mgh/sha3 contains a simple SHA 3 implementation to be used by mgh-demo.c.

+See [mgh/README.md](mgh/README.md) for more information.

 ### Docs